gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 ## Data

-1. ID: Unique identifier for each record in the dataset.
+1. **ID**: Unique identifier for each record in the dataset.
-2. Store_id: Unique identifier for each store.
+2. **Store_id**: Unique identifier for each store.
-3. Store_Type: Categorization of the store based on its type.
+3. **Store_Type**: Categorization of the store based on its type.
-4. Location_Type: Classification of the store's location (e.g., urban, suburban).
+4. **Location_Type**: Classification of the store's location (e.g., urban, suburban).
-5. Region_Code: Code representing the geographical region where the store is located.
+5. **Region_Code**: Code representing the geographical region where the store is located.
-6. Date: The specific date on which the data was recorded.
+6. **Date**: The specific date on which the data was recorded.
-7. Holiday: Indicator of whether the date was a holiday (1: Yes, 0: No).
+7. **Holiday**: Indicator of whether the date was a holiday (1: Yes, 0: No).
-8. Discount: Indicates whether a discount was offered on the given date (Yes/No).
+8. **Discount**: Indicates whether a discount was offered on the given date (Yes/No).
-9. Orders: The number of orders received by the store on the specified day.
+9. **Orders**: The number of orders received by the store on the specified day.
-10. Sales: Total sales amount for the store on the given day.
+10. **Sales**: Total sales amount for the store on the given day.

-TODO: Add more details about the data variables and their importance
+From the above data fields, we can see that the data contains both categorical and numerical features.
+The target variable is 'Sales', which we aim to forecast based on the other features.
+The data spans multiple stores, regions, and dates, providing a rich source of information for analysis and modelling.

 ## Data Sanity Check

 Before we start with the analysis, it is important to perform a data sanity check to ensure that the data is clean and consistent.
 This involves checking for missing values, duplicates, outliers, and other anomalies that could affect the quality of the analysis and modelling.

 ## EDA